Megaureter in Children

 - Signs of infection, such as pain when urinating

 The symptoms of megaureter can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Take your child to their healthcare provider for a diagnosis.

 How is megaureter diagnosed in a child?